antokon/articleEn/README.md

 ## Prerequisites
 -Python

 -Django

 *Amazon secret keys need to be declared. (e.g. in settings.py)

 ### Running
-To start a the application use py manage.py runserver
+To start the application use
+py manage.py runserver

+Admin credentials on Django are the default ones

 ### Built With
 Django - The web framework used